PieterbasNagengast/Azure-HubSpoke-LabBuilder/README.md

 > You will need to have 'Owner' rights on the HUB resource group to deploy AVNM.
 > The deployment script will create a User Assigned Identity and assign the 'Network Contributor' role to the HUB resource group.
 > This is required to run the Deployment Script which deploys the AVNM configuration.

+## Private Subnets (Disable Default Outbound Access)

+When deploying Private Subnets in the Spoke VNET's you can disable the default outbound access.
+This is only available when deploying Azure Firewall in the Hub VNET.
+The default outbound access will be disabled on the Spoke VNET subnets and all traffic will be routed to the Azure Firewall (Explicit outbound access).

 ## Parameters overview